JValen21/SimpleMessagingApp/login-server-master/README.md

 Well, the databse only stores messages and announcements, so the attacker can only manipulate things surrounding this.

 ### Limits to what we can sensibly protect against?
 Well, yes.
 We can of course only protect against attacks we already recognize and know about.
 We always have to keep improving security as we develop our application further.
 More security issues might arise!
+You should always look at the top most common security vulnerabilities and implement some protection against them.

 ### What are the main attack vectors for the application?